Top image: Still, ‘Knight of Cups’ (2015) © Dogwood Films

 Beneath the currents

-FKA ‘Untitled Terrance Malick Project’, Knight of Cups is the latest project from the prolific US-born director.
+FKA ‘Untitled Terrance Malick Project’, Knight of Cups is the latest project from the prolific US director.
 This week, with a sexy new title, the film hits global cinemas.

 Stand up and take notice, Christian Bale heads up an all-star cast that also boasts Cate Blanchett Natalie Portman and Antonio Banderas (fresh from making capes at CSM).
 In typical Malick style, the film is visually stunning with an existential plot line that’ll have you asking all the ‘W’ questions in one deep breath.
-Even leading actor Bale recently admitted that he was left a little clueless as to what was going on during the making of the film (but he always looks slightly confused, right?).
+Even leading actor Bale recently admitted that he was left a little clueless as to what was going on during the making of the film.
 This one’s for film fans with a penchant for the unconventional.
 Who needs linear plot lines?
 That’d ruin the post-film Googling exploration into ‘what does it all mean?’

 Knight of Cups, 118 mins.
 Out now.